ShawWan/digitalframeworks-summer2018/assignment1.md

 * Were you able to immediately identify the central insight the reporter was trying to communicate?
 Answer on a 1-5 scale, with 5 being excellent and 1 being below expectations.
    * What was it?
    * Was it in the headline?

-4
-The story is about immigration declines among nationalities due to Trump's immigration policies.
+4-The story is about immigration declines among nationalities due to Trump's immigration policies.
 The headline includes the key word "immigration", but it does not imply the decline of legal visas.

 * Were you able to quickly understand how you would navigate the data?
 Again, use a 5- point scale with 5 = excellent
    * Was that the most efficient way to navigate?
    * Can you suggest ways to improve navigation?

-2
-The most efficient way is to put charts in the beginning of the story, accompanied by explanations, instead of sentences of description alone.
+2-The most efficient way is to put charts in the beginning of the story, accompanied by explanations, instead of sentences of description alone.
 The story should have more charts to go with the most data, such as in the beginning "The number of people receiving visas to move permanently to the United States is on pace to drop 12 percent in President Trump’s first two years in office, according to a Washington Post analysis of State Department data," we can have a chart with the annual number of people receiving visas and highlight those years when Trump was in office.
 And the first chart about travel ban should be moved up to go with "Among the most affected are the Muslim-majority countries on the president’s travel ban list."
 Since the authors put an emphasis on demographics, we can also have a map indicating the differences or similarities between countries influenced by travel ban and countries suffered from other policies.

 * Using your own knowledge and critical thinking abilities, do you think the data was accurate?
 1-5, with 5 most accurate
    * List any areas where you question the accuracy of the data.
    * List sources you would suggest the reporter check with.
    * Did they provide a source?
    * Did they explain everything that needed explaining?

-5
-It uses round numbers based on the statistics by the State Department and it attaches the source below charts.
+5-It uses round numbers based on the statistics by the State Department and it attaches the source below charts.
 I like the first chart where it shows the significance of numbers by adding the "average of Muslim-majority countries."
 This added criterion helps me understand how situation worsened for immigrants from Muslim countries under Trump's administration.

 **Objective: Quality**

 * Regardless of the form that the graphic/story takes, was it executed at a high degree of quality?
 (Rank 1-5, with five excellent.)
    * Explain what they did well and areas where improvements could be made.

-3
-They does a good job in comparing the situation with normal situations to get readers a sense how immigration circumstances are on a decline in Trump's administration.
+3-They does a good job in comparing the situation with normal situations to get readers a sense how immigration circumstances are on a decline in Trump's administration.

 * Consider some tasks a data story must do well: (present, compare, organize, correlate)
    * Did this graphic accomplish all tasks?
    * If not, which ones did it not accomplish

-2
-This graphic does a great job in comparison.
+2-This graphic does a great job in comparison.
 But it does not accompany information provided by the story well.
 It is not very organized with only three charts arranged randomly.

 **Objective: Type and color (if piece includes graphics)**